hotio/docker-rar2fs/README.md

 ## Extra docker privileges

-In most cases you will need some or all of the following flags added to your command to get the required docker privileges when using a rclone or rar2fs mount.
+In most cases you will need some or all of the following flags added to your command to get the required docker privileges when using a rar2fs mount.

 ```shell
 --security-opt apparmor:unconfined --cap-add SYS_ADMIN --device /dev/fuse